 In my private life I won’t…

-- Hold my colleagues to unspoken expectations: This one is easy to do without even realizing it — trusting a colleague will read my book as I have read hers, assuming someone else will talk up my titles as I have for him, believing another should comment on my blog as much as I do on hers and so on.
+- Hold my colleagues to unspoken expectations: This one is easy to do without even realizing it — trusting a colleague will read my book as I have read hers, assuming someone else will talk up my titles as I have for him, and so on.
 Insisting others are beholden to me because of what I’ve done for them is a sure formula for heartache, especially when those friends have no idea of my expectations.
 Maybe they haven’t read my book yet but still plan to.
 Maybe they have, and out of an attempt to be courteous haven’t mentioned it because it wasn’t their thing.
 Ultimately, it shouldn’t be my concern.

 In my writing life I will…